 - Vermont Department of Labor Job Centers

-Some public libraries lend tablets or laptops.
+Some public libraries lend tablets, laptops, and wifi hotspots.
 Check with your local library to see if they offer this service.

 Places that may have wifi include: